meilisearch/meilisearch-js/README.md

 <hr>

-Meilisearch provides and maintains many SDKs and Integration tools like this one.
+Meilisearch provides and maintains many SDKs and integration tools like this one.
 We want to provide everyone with an **amazing search experience for any kind of project**.
 For a full overview of everything we create and maintain, take a look at the [integration-guides](https://github.com/meilisearch/integration-guides) repository.